 Foreigners can own this type of company with shares 1-100%

 Fully owned by Indonesian nationals.
-Foreigners can set up this type of company through a nominee arrangement
+Foreigners can set up this type of company through a Special Purpose Vehicle arrangement

 Easy setup compared to PT and PT PMA.
 However, this type of structure does not allow you to generate income